MicrosoftDocs/dynamics-365-intelligent-order-management/topics/customize-provider.md

 One option for customizing a provider for Dynamics 365 Intelligent Order Management is to modify a provider that comes out of the box with Intelligent Order Management.
 Choose this option if:

 - You have custom fields or need to change the way fields are mapped from an external service to Intelligent Order Management.
-In this case, you'll need to modify the provider transformation.
+In this case, you need to modify the provider transformation.

 - You want to change what happens when a specific action is triggered in the orchestration designer.
-In this case, you'll need to modify the provider action.
+In this case, you need to modify the provider action.

 If this option isn't adequate for your needs, you can [create a new provider](create-new-provider.md)